What to look for when buying a high chair

 Comfort

-- No one loves a cold, hard seat on their tush, so a little padding is a good idea.
+- No one loves a cold, hard seat on their tush, so a highchair with a removable cushion or padded insert is always a good idea.
 As is, a contoured seat to fit baby’s bum.

 - An adjustable footrest provides comfort so bub’s legs are not hanging down without support.